 501. Pharmacology.
 Lectures in which the reaction of the human organism to chemical substances is taken up in a systematic manner and typical reactions are demonstrated in clinical correlations and by animal experiments.
-Six lectures and two to three hours of laboratory or conference work a week.
-Conferences in which students learn to evaluate critically the results of drug trials.
+In conferences students learn to evaluate critically the results of drug trials.
 SPRING.
-Dr. Hardman and Staff.
+Dr. Limbird and staff.